ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/entropy.md

 1. Make sure that the macros `MBEDTLS_HAVEGE_C`, `MBEDTLS_ENTROPY_HARDWARE_ALT`, `MBEDTLS_ENTROPY_NV_SEED` are not defined.
 2. Add `MBEDTLS_NO_DEFAULT_ENTROPY_SOURCES` and `MBEDTLS_TEST_NULL_ENTROPY` to the macros in your `mbed_app.json`.

 ```
 "macros": ["MBEDTLS_NO_DEFAULT_ENTROPY_SOURCES","MBEDTLS_TEST_NULL_ENTROPY", etc.]
 ```

-<span class="warnings">The `MBEDTLS_TEST_NULL_ENTROPY` option nullifies any security provided by Mbed TLS!
-It is there exclusively for testing purposes and should never be used in production.
-It cannot be stressed enough: a library built with this option does not provide any security whatsoever!</span>
+<span class="warnings">The `MBEDTLS_TEST_NULL_ENTROPY` option nullifies the security Mbed TLS provides.
+Please use this exclusively for testing purposes and not in production.</span>